UN-Water

+UN-Water's role is to ensure the UN "delivers as one" in response to water-related challenges, providing effective support to countries in their work towards internally-agreed water-related goals and targets, such as the Sustainable Development Goal 6 on water and sanitation.

+UN-Water led the development of the first UN System-wide Strategy for Water and Sanitation, launched in 2024, through which UN entities have committed to uniting their efforts and maximizing the collective strength of the UN system to support countries to make faster and greater progress on water and sanitation.

-The majority of the offices is located in Geneva, Switzerland.
+The majority of UN-Water's offices are located in Geneva, Switzerland.

 Issues

 Water is at the core of sustainable development and is critical for socio-economic development, healthy ecosystems and for human survival itself.
-Ecosystems across the world, particularly wetlands, are in decline in terms of the services they provide.
-Between US$4.3 and US$20.2 trillion per year worth of ecosystem services were lost between 1997 and 2011 due to land use change.

 Water is vital for reducing the global burden of disease and improving the health, welfare and productivity of populations.
-Today, 2.1 billion people lack access to safely managed drinking water services and 4.5 billion people lack safely managed sanitation services.
+Today, 2.2 billion people lack access to safely managed drinking water services and 3.5 billion people lack safely managed sanitation services.

 Water is also at the heart of adaptation to climate change, serving as the crucial link between the climate system, human society and the environment.
 Without proper water governance, there is likely to be increased competition for water between sectors and an escalation of water crises of various kinds, triggering emergencies in a range of water-dependent sectors.
-By 2025, 1.8 billion people are expected to be living in conditions with absolute water scarcity, and two-thirds of the world population could be under water stress conditions.
+Water scarcity is a significant issue around the world.
+Approximately 10% of the global population – around 720 million people – lived in countries with high and critical water stress levels in 2021.

 The physical world of water is closely bound up with the socio-political world, with water often a key factor in managing risks such as famine, migration, epidemics, inequalities and political instability.
-Since 1900, more than 11 million people have died as a consequence of drought and more than 2 billion have been affected by drought, more than any other physical hazard.
+Water-related disasters, such as flood and drought, have dominated the list of disasters over the past 50 years and account for 70% of all deaths related to natural disasters.

 Activities

-UN-Water members and partners inform about water and sanitation policies, monitor and report on progress, and coordinate two annual global campaigns on World Water Day and World Toilet Day.
+UN-Water has three areas of work, which it carries out through the coordinated efforts of its Members and Partners.